Ccode-archives/Seek/README.md

 # Seek
 A language written in java for educational purposes.
-(WIP no syntax checker)
 # planned features
  * low size binaries:
 Current binary size of hello world in different langs:
 Seek : 189 bytes
 java11 : 425 bytes
-# currently planned workflow for compiler
- * load text file ☑️
- * check syntax
- * make pure binary ☑️
-# currently planned workflow for runner
- * load text file ☑️
- * get commands that are run their ☑️
- * run them ☑️
 # How to build
 Use java 11 for builds.
 ```